 James Legg’s 1947 independent study thesis on “Eugenic Sterilization,” supervised by Slater and composed five years after Washington State’s sterilization laws had been repealed as unconstitutional.

 “In the present day,” Legg began his thesis, “when mankind as a whole is striving for human betterment, it is very disconcerting that eugenic sterilization, one of the most necessary means of bringing about this goal, is neglected, forgotten, unknown, discriminated against, or misconstrued by the vast majority of the human race.”
 Legg cited Paul Popenoe’s book Applied Eugenics extensively, including in his discussion of Supreme Court Justice Oliver Wendel Holmes’ argument to uphold coerced sterilization laws in the 1927 case of Buck v.
 Bell.
 Popenoe’s work had a tremendous impact on sterilization laws in California and other states.
 In his conclusion, Legg lamented the state of Washington’s “present administration” for proving very uncooperative in providing information on past sterilization laws, and criticized a local radio station for refusing to allow a student to speak on the subject.

 Question #6.
 What change would you suggest be made in the College of puget Sound for Eugenical reasons?

 January 17, 1930 The Puget Sound Trail

-This article in The Trail – which describes the answers posed by Eugenics students at the University of Southern California – hints at potential answers to Slater’s question: improve the means by which youths can both become acquainted with the ‘right persons’ (via events like ‘Happy Hours’ (presumably with tea rather than cocktails!).
+This article in The Trail – which describes the answers posed by Eugenics students at the University of Southern California – hints at potential answers to Slater’s question: improve the means by which youths can both become acquainted with the ‘right persons’ (via events like ‘Happy Hours’ and presumably with tea rather than cocktails!).